Shimura data and corners: topology

 Even though our main interest lies in the situation where the unipotent radical $W$ of the group $P$ is trivial, part of our results are valid in a more general context.
 This is true in particular for the material contained in Sections~\ref{1}--\ref{3}, the part of Section~\ref{4} concerning the map $\adm$, and the analysis of the canonical stratification of the Borel--Serre compactification (the first half of Section~\ref{4a}).
 In particular, the reader might find it interesting that the Borel--Serre compactification of the universal Abelian scheme over Shimura varieties of Abelian type exists, and can be studied. \\

 I wish to thank G.~Ancona, M.~Cavicchi, M.~Goresky, S.~Morra and J.~Tilouine for useful comments and discussions.
 Two invitations to the \emph{Institut de recherche math\'ematique avanc\'ee} at Strasbourg helped to speed up the process of writing up; these invitations, along with the very friendly and stimulating atmosphere were greatly appreciated.
 Special thanks go to D.~Blotti\`ere and S.~Morel for the organization of the \emph{Groupe de travail ``vari\'et\'es de Shimura d'apr\`es R.~Pink''} (Chevaleret, spring term 2004-05), in the course of which I had the occasion to present Theorem~\ref{4D} (the definition of the map $\adm$), as well as an erroneous version of Theorem~\ref{2H} (the explicit description of the geodesic action).
+I am indebted to the referee for her or his very meticulous reading of a first version of the present text.
 Last, but not least, it is difficult to appreciate, but impossible not to acknowledge the role of Covid19 in the making of this article. \\

 {\bf Conventions}: For an affine algebraic or real Lie group $H$, let us denote by $H^0$ (following \cite{BS}) its neutral connected component (in the Zariski topo\-logy if $H$ is algebraic; in the ordinary topology if $H$ is a real Lie group).
 Note that if $H$ is affine algebraic over $\BR$, then $H^0(\BR)$ might be strictly larger than $H(\BR)^0$.
 In contrast to \cite{BS}, our homogeneous spaces will carry left, not right actions.
-Even when the group is $P$, its elements will be denoted by $g$, in order avoid confusion with the map $p: \FX^{BS} \to \FX^*$.
-Finally (and still following \cite{BS}), the reader needs to be prepared to find overlined symbols $\overline{\ast}$, whose meaning differs according to the nature of the symbol $\ast$: when $Q$ is an affine algebraic group, then $\bar{Q}$ denontes its maximal reductive quotient; when $A$ equals the Lie group $( \BR_+^* )^r$, for some natural number $r$, then $\bar{A}$ denotes the partial compactification $(0,+\infty]^r$ obtained by adding the point $+\infty$ in each coordinate; when $e$ is a canonical stratum of $\FX^{BS}$ or of one of the three (Borel--Serre, reductive Borel--Serre, or Baily--Borel) compactifications, then $\overline{e}$ denotes its closure in the ambient space. \\
+Even when the group is $P$, its elements will be denoted by $g$, in order to avoid confusion with the map $p: \FX^{BS} \to \FX^*$.
+Finally (and still following \cite{BS}), the reader needs to be prepared to find overlined symbols $\overline{\ast}$, whose meaning differs according to the nature of the symbol $\ast$: when $Q$ is an affine algebraic group, then $\bar{Q}$ denotes its maximal reductive quotient; when $A$ equals the Lie group $( \BR_+^* )^r$, for some natural number $r$, then $\bar{A}$ denotes the partial compactification $(0,+\infty]^r$ obtained by adding the point $+\infty$ in each coordinate; when $e$ is a canonical stratum of $\FX^{BS}$ or of one of the three (Borel--Serre, reductive Borel--Serre, or Baily--Borel) compactifications, then $\overline{e}$ denotes its closure in the ambient space. \\